syncfusion-content/blazor-docs/blazor/maps/markers.md

 ![Marker with drag and drop functionality in Blazor Maps](./images/Marker/marker-drag-and-drop.gif)

-The data of the drag and dropped marker in the marker data source can be customized using the [MarkerDragStart]() and [MarkerDragEnd]() events.
+The data of the drag and dropped marker in the marker data source can be customized using the [OnMarkerDragStart]() and [OnMarkerDragEnd]() events.
 When you change the appropriate marker data, the tooltip and legend item text of that marker are automatically updated.
 The following properties are available in the event argument of the marker drag events.

 |   Argument Name      |   Description                               |
 |----------------------| --------------------------------------------|